On this page

-ORIC was previously known as the Office of the Registrar of Aboriginal and Torres Strait Islander Corporations (2007–present, this is the statutory title under the CATSI Act) and the Office of the Registrar of Aboriginal Corporations (1977–2007).
+ORIC was previously known as the Office of the Registrar of Aboriginal and Torres Strait Islander Corporations (this remains the statutory title under the CATSI Act) and the Office of the Registrar of Aboriginal Corporations (1977–2007).
 The name ORIC was adopted from 1 May 2008.

 Our purpose is to effectively administer the CATSI Act, which requires us to:

 - register Indigenous groups that want to incorporate or to transfer their registration to operate under the CATSI Act

-- offer support, advice and training to help Indigenous corporations do the best job for their communities.
+- offer support, advice and training to help corporations do the best job for their communities.

 We are focused on serving:

-- people accessing the public registers under the CATSI Act—public Register of Aboriginal and Torres Strait Islander Corporations, and Register of Disqualifed Directors
+- people accessing the public registers under the CATSI Act—the public Register of Aboriginal and Torres Strait Islander Corporations, and the Register of Disqualifed Officers

 - the minister and agencies supporting the minister